 The Southwest Florida Historical Society (SWFLHS) was established in 1963 by a group of citizens to “preserve the history of our area”.

 In 1983 the SWFLHS received as a gift a building that was destined to be demolished by the City for a new parking lot.
-Harper Brothers Construction donated the building and Flint and Doyle was contracted to move the building to the campus of the Lee County Alliance of the Arts.
+Harper Brothers Construction donated the building and Flint and Doyle was contracted to move the building to the campus of the Lee County Alliance for the Arts.
 Siting the building to its current location on the Alliance property was completed and renovations started to bring the building up to City and County Building Codes.

 In 1984 the SWFLHS received its Articles of Incorporation with the following purpose: